hlynch/Biometry2021/docs/Week-5-lecture.md

 Power calculations boil down to this unavoidable fact: When variance is high, you need larger samples.
 When the differences are small, you need larger samples.
 There is a tradeoff between Type I and Type II errors.
 As a general rule of thumb, people aim for Type I errors of 0.05 and Power = 0.80.
 Question for the class: Why do we worry more about Type I errors than Type II errors?
 When would a Type II error be really serious?
 (For example, failing to detect a disease agent...)

 Power calculations only make sense before an experiment, not after.
-If you found a sig. effect, then clearly you had enough power, and if no sig. effect, clearly not enough power.
-Only useful for finding a basic idea of sample size.
+If you found a significant effect, then clearly you had enough power, and if no significant effect, you clearly do not enough power.
+The main utility of power calculations is to get some intuition for the necessary sample size required while designing an experiement.

 In order to plan a study, you need to know how many samples you need to detect as significant difference of a certain magnitude.
 For a single sample comparison (against a fixed value)